eaardal/hive-inspector/README.md

     }
   }

-  // ...Implementation of CRUD repository methods
+  // ...Implementation of CRUD and RX streaming methods }
-}
 ```

-The `initialize` method is invoked during app startup before the root widget is rendered.
+The repository's `initialize` method is invoked during app startup before the root widget is rendered.

 Also, all models stored in Hive boxes implements the `JsonSerializable` abstract class: